Billy Dee Williams: Painting

-Other ventures

-Let's Misbehave
+Music

-In 1961, Williams recorded a jazz LP produced by Prestige Records entitled Let's Misbehave, on which he sang swing standards.
-The album, which was a commercial success, earned Williams a spot on Motown 25: Yesterday, Today, Forever (1983).
-The album included the first-ever vocal recording of "A Taste of Honey", a song by Bobby Scott and Ric Marlow later covered by The Beatles on their 1963 debut album Please Please Me.
-Williams was the first to sing the song in the U.S., on the Broadway stage with Joan Plowright as part of the original Broadway production of the play A Taste of Honey.
+In 1961, Williams recorded a jazz LP produced by Prestige Records entitled Let's Misbehave, on which he covered swing standards.
+The album was named after its second track. it included the first-ever vocal recording of "A Taste of Honey", a song by Bobby Scott and Ric Marlow later covered by The Beatles on their 1963 debut album Please Please Me.
+Williams was later the first to sing the song in the U.S., on the Broadway stage with Joan Plowright as part of the original Broadway production of the play A Taste of Honey.
+The commercial success of his album later earned Williams a spot on Motown 25: Yesterday, Today, Forever (1983).
 Williams said of the album, "Recording it was sort of a lark.
 I did some singing in clubs, for a moment, and then I stopped.
 I have too much respect for singers to really think that I'm a singer."
 The album was re-released on CD, download and streaming platforms in 2014.